-You are also asked to be sensitive to legitimate delays in publication and personal factors or other types of leave, part-time work and disabilities that may have affected the applicant's record of outputs.
+You are also asked to be sensitive to legitimate delays in publication and personal factors or other types of leave, diverse career paths, part-time work and disabilities that may have affected the applicant's record of outputs.
 Read more about responsible researcher evaluation on our website.

-1.2 Secrecy and integrity in the review process
+1.2.
+Secrecy and integrity in the review process